 But with so many ways to collect data from your customers — like online surveys, social media posts, and call center conversations — how do you know what information to use?

-Some tools that are available include:
+Some voice of customer survey tools that are available include:

 CSAT Surveys - to help you measure customer satisfaction at key areas and help you show employees how their actions impact customer satisfaction.